Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Cash is primarily used for street vendors and small shops, where digital payment acceptance may be limited.
+Cash is primarily used for street vendors (42.5%) and small shops (35%), where digital payment acceptance may be limited.
+Together, these account for 77.5% of cash usage, indicating cash remains essential for informal sector transactions.

 ---